emarcey/cicerone/glossary/brewing.md

 		* at each, mash is separated 1 part solid to 3 parts liquid
 		* thickest part is pumped into mash tun kettle for boiling
 		* then, thick mash is separated/heated/boiled again
-		* third step: liquid mask is boiled
+		* third step: liquid mash is boiled
 			* doesn't actually make sense scientifically?
 			* original idea was to get a sweet/thick lent beer?
 	* triple decoction makes sense for dark and enzyme weak malts, but not for well-modified modern pale malts